-- Office Space – A shared office space in London is also available for periods offered and agreed by Stage One.
-Applicants should state on their application form whether this would be of interest and benefit.
-The New Producers Hub is in a central London location and is generously supported by Shaftesbury PLC.
+A shared office space in London is available for periods agreed by Stage One.
+The office is in a central London location and is generously supported by Shaftesbury PLC.

 Further qualifying criteria:

-- It is essential that Applicants show how a bursary award would develop their producing career and at what stage their production/s are in development.
+- Applicants need to demonstrate how the financial support would develop their career and at what stage their production/s are in development.

-- The project/s must be related to live performance but applications are considered for a variety of activities (e.g workshops, try-out, development, research).
+- The project/s must be intended to create live performance but applications are considered for a variety of activities (e.g workshops, try-out, development, research).